 I am a man that struggles with sin.
-I don’t hide it and I don’t excuse it.
-I recently did a poll on twitter that asked the question, “When you look at porn, do you make up excuses or know you’re guilty, though struggle?”
-It was a complete shut out in that everyone in this poll, all 11 people, admitted they’re guilty.
+I don’t hide it, and I don’t excuse it.
+I did a poll a while back on twitter that asked the question, “When you look at porn, do you make up excuses or know you’re guilty, though you struggle?”
+It was a complete shutout in that everyone in this poll, all 11 people, admitted they’re guilty.
 Amen to that I say.
 In my struggles, I never used one excuse.
 Meaning, I never tried to vindicate my actions.
 The only thing I ever thought to myself is, “I hope I don’t get caught.”
 Almost always, the next words after my sin was, “God, I’m sorry.”
 Before you think I just brushed my sin aside, and marked it forgiven and never thought about it again, understand, I never felt fully forgiven or absolved.
 I didn’t, because I knew personally how deep the struggle went for me.

 Pornography is one of those pet sins we love to write about and talk about.
-We have books and articles that lists steps to overcome, and to recognize how hurt your loved one will feel or probably is feeling.
-We have articles from wives talking about the hurt it causes and from the men who have (allegedly) put the struggle of porn behind them, encouraging you on towards deep purity in your life by following a series of steps.
+We have books and articles that list steps to overcome, and to recognize how hurt your loved one will feel or probably is feeling.
+We have articles from wives talking about the hurt it causes and from the men who have (allegedly) put the struggle of porn behind them, encouraging you towards a deeper purity in your life by following a series of steps.
 All those things are great.

-This is not what this articles is about.
+This is not what this article is about.

 I’m not hurting anyone.

 It’s not really cheating.

 I’m spicing up my sex life.